The ALPINA XB7 is Assembled and Finished Entirely Built in U.S.

 The ALPINA XB7 isn’t the first ALPINA to be built in Spartanburg.
 Previously, the ALPINA versions of the X3 and X4 were also built in Spartanburg, as well as the ALPINA Z8 Roadster.
 It is the latest, though, and it shows off the quality and capability of the team in Spartanburg.

-While the team in Spartaburg might not be as experienced as the German team in putting the finishing touches on an ALPINA, they’ve been trained just as well as the Buchloe-based team and should still put out a product that meets the high expectations of the brand.
+The team in Spartaburg has been trained just as well as the Buchloe-based team and should still put out a product that meets the high expectations of the brand.

 We can’t wait to get behind the wheel and put one to the test to see what it’s like to drive the first-ever ALPINA XB7.